-Matthew Federici, Executive Director
+Matthew Federici, Chief Executive Officer

-Katie Wilson, Director of Operations
+Katie Wilson, Chief Operations Officier

 Katie Wilson comes to the Copeland Center after working with Mary Ellen Copeland on a number of special projects – most notably, Mental Health Recovery’s online presence on mentalhealthrecovery.com, facebook groups, e-newsletters, webinars and wraparoundtheworld.com.
-Over the past decade Katie has worked to guide systems and organzational leaders to implement the evidenced based practice of WRAP as well help tailor wellness and recovery programs using the Copeland Center's network of trained educators for their organzational recovery events and services.
+Over the past decade Katie has worked to guide systems and organizational leaders to implement the evidenced based practice of peer programs as well help tailor wellness and recovery programs using the Copeland Center's network of trained educators for their organizational recovery events and services.
 Katie has worked for Marlboro College’s MBA program in Managing for Sustainability, the Harry Frank Guggenheim Foundation, and the AmeriCorps*VISTA for Vermont Campus Compact.
 Katie received her BA from Bennington College and her master’s degree from New York University’s Center for Global Affairs where she studied international human rights.
 During her time with the Harry Frank Guggenheim Foundation, Katie worked with staff from other philanthropies on the Convention on the Rights of Persons with Disabilities.

 She’s an avid reader of non-fiction and fan of public radio particularly of This American Life, Radio Lab, Marketplace, and Wait Wait Don’t Tell Me.
 View Katie’s Linkedin Profile

 Jane Winterling is Director of the Vermont Recovery Education Project for the Copeland Center.
 Previously, she served as Grant & Education Director for Vermont Psychiatric Survivors and as a consultant to Vermont Blueprint for Health Project.
 Jane is one of the original group of people responsible for the idea and development of WRAP.
-For this reason she has the ability to bring a unique knowledge of WRAP and the history of its development that is inspiring and allows others to share in the amazing journey of how WRAP began, the people who influenced it and helped to deepen our understanding of what it means to be well thus making WRAP what it is today.
+For this reason she has the ability to bring a unique knowledge and the history of its development that is inspiring and allows others to share in the amazing journey of how WRAP began, the people who influenced it and helped to deepen our understanding of what it means to be well.

 Elaine Stiles, Fiscal and Administrative Services Director